 - 2 sticks, plus 2 TBS of salted butter, cold

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1 tsp. vanilla
+- 1 tsp vanilla

-- 2 1/2 cups all-purpose flour
+- 2 ½ cups all-purpose flour

-- 6 oz. semi-sweet chocolate chips, roughly chopped
+- 6 oz semi-sweet chocolate chips roughly chopped

-- 1 egg, beaten
+- 1 egg beaten

-- Turbino sugar, for rolling
+- Turbinado sugar for rolling

-In the bowl of an electric mixer fitted with a paddle attachment, place butter (cut into cubes), sugars, and vanilla.
+- In the bowl of an electric mixer fitted with a paddle attachment, place butter (cut into cubes), sugars, and vanilla.
 Beat for 2-3 minutes until light and fluffy.

-Add in flour and mix until combined.
-For the chocolate chips, I like to chop them up just a bit, but not too much because you don’t want shards.
+- For the chocolate chips, I like to chop them up just a bit, but not too much because you don’t want shards.
 Throw the chocolate chips into the mixer and combine as best as you can.
 You may have to knead some of the chocolate chip in with your hands.

-Lay out a 9X13, or larger size of plastic wrap on the counter.
+- Lay out a 9X13 or larger size of plastic wrap on the counter.
 Place the dough on the wrap and form the dough into one long log.
 The shape you get will be what the cookies wind up being.
 My log was a little more square, but you can definitely shape it more circular if you’d like.

 - Pour 1/3 cup turbino sugar out onto a tray or cookie sheet.
 Brush your beaten egg onto the top and all sides of the dough.
 Roll each side into the sugar.
 I tend to brush egg on one side, roll in sugar, then brush each remaining side one side at a time.
 It’s less messy this way.